-This document, published by the Arizona State Procurement office is issued as a convenience to those persons involved with public procurement in this State.
-It is a compilation on one place of those statutes, A.R.S.
-41-2501 et. seq., and administrative rules and regulations A.A.C.
-R2-7-101 et.seq., that constitute the Arizona Procurement Code ("Code").
+This document, published by the Arizona State Procurement Office (SPO), is issued as a convenience to those persons involved with public procurement in this State.
+It is a compilation of Arizona Revised Statutes (A.R.S.)
+Title 41, Chapter 23, §§ 41-2501 et seq. and the administrative rules and regulations promulgated thereunder, Arizona Administration Code (A.A.C.)
+Title 2, Chapter 7, R2-7-101 et seq., that constitute the Arizona Procurement Code (Code).

 Although every effort has been taken to ensure the accuracy of the material presented, it is not intended or represented to be the official record of laws and regulations of the State of Arizona.
 True and correct copies of statutes of this State are found in the Arizona Revised Statutes filed and issued by the Secretary of State.
-True and correct copies of the administrative rules and regulations are contained in the Arizona Administrative Code filed and issued by the Secretary of State.
+As a courtesy, the Arizona Legislature also publishes statutes at azleg.gov/arstitle/.
+True and correct copies of the administrative rules and regulations are contained in the Arizona Administrative Code filed and issued by the Secretary of State at https://azsos.gov/rules/arizona-administrative-code.

 Each person who may be involved with any action that requires a review of the official text is cautioned to consult the Arizona Revised Statutes and Arizona Administrative Code.
-Note that any dates appearing at the top or bottom of pages contained herein do not indicate the date that the particular statute or rule or regulation was enacted, adopted or amended.
+Note that any dates appearing at the top or bottom of pages contained herein do not indicate the date that the particular statute or rule or regulation was enacted, adopted, or amended.